MicrosoftDocs/customer-insights/ci-docs/connect-service-principal.md

 6. If no results are returned, create a new service principal.

->[!NOTE]
->To make use of the full power of Dynamics 365 Customer Insights, we suggest that you add both apps to the service principal.

 ### Create a new service principal

 1. Install the latest version of Azure Active Directory PowerShell for Graph.
 For more information, go to [Install Azure Active Directory PowerShell for Graph](/powershell/azure/active-directory/install-adv2).